 2.3.1.3 Do management measures allow for recovery of affected populations?

-60 Rebuilding measures exist and Rebuilding measures (the cod recovery plan) have been implemented for North Sea cod.
-There are I2, R23 33.3 70
+60 Rebuilding measures exist and I2, R23 33.3 70

 are fully implemented. indications in the North Sea that the decline in stock status has recently stabilized, and that the recent year

 Measures may not have been class could promote stock recovery if recruited into the fishery.
 It is recognised that the saithe directed

-tested. fisheries represent only a minor component of total fishing pressure, and the German by-catch quota has
+0.0 tested. fisheries represent only a minor component of total fishing pressure, and the German by-catch quota has

 80 Appropriate rebuilding proportionally reduced with reductions in the TAC.
 Nevertheless, North Sea cod remains depleted and

-measures are being appropriate measures to minimise by-catches from the German saithe fishery are therefore required as a
+measures are being appropriate measures to minimise by-catches from the German saithe fishery are required.

 implemented.
-Measures have condition of certification for the fishery to ensure that it does not jeopardize recovery of this stock.
+Measures have

 been tested and can be shown

 to be promoting the rebuilding

-of affected populations.
+100 of affected populations.

 100 Appropriate rebuilding

 measures are being

 implemented to promote

 recovery as quickly as is

 possible.
 Additional measures

 are being implemented to

 prevent problems in the

 future.